A large trail system that connect many parks along the bay waterfront.

 For simplicity I will describe the trails in two sections:

-The first one: all the trail system that are East of NASA Moffett Fair airfield (direction to San Jose)
+All the trail system that are East of NASA Moffett Fair airfield (in the direction to San Jose)

-The second section: all the trail system West of NASA (Direction to Palo Alto)
+All the trail system West of NASA (in the direction to Palo Alto)

-My Thoughts: As you can see below there are endless miles of trail options, my favorite one is Palo Alto Baylands Nature Preserve trailhead, this is an excellent point to enter the trail system, bird watching in the pools, long hiking or biking...
+As you can see below there are endless miles of trail options, my favorite one are Palo Alto Baylands Nature Preserve trailhead, but I visit many times other sections.
+You have many other options to enter the trail system, and most of them are connected into a large trail system.

 Trails East of NASA: